nlm-irp-jianglab/Evolink/docs/index.md

 ## Overview
 ---
-In breif, Evolink is a phylogeny-based tool to detect genotypes (both positively and negatively associated ones) contributed to a phenotype present in multi-species (e.g. resistance, virulence, host and colony).
+Evolink is a phylogeny-based tool to detect genotypes (both positively and negatively associated ones) associated with a phenotype present in multi-species datasets (e.g. resistance, virulence, host and colony).

-Identification of genotype-phenotype associations is a fundamental task not only in microbiology but also in the whole field of biology.
-Yet as microbial data is rapidly increasing, the scales of gene family pool (~10^6) and phylogenetic tree (with > 10^5 leaves) make current methods less efficient to link genotypes to traits.
+Identification of genotype-phenotype associations is a fundamental task not only in microbiology but also across all of biology.
+Yet as the amount of microbial data is rapidly increasing, the amount of identified gene families (~10^6) and size of phylogenetic trees (with > 10^5 leaves) make it difficult to apply current methods to link genotypes to phenotypes.

-Phylogenetic information is accepted as a good resource to control for population structure in microbial genotype-phenotype association analyses and avoid spurious findings.
+Utilizing phylogenetic information is a good way to control for population structure in microbial genotype-phenotype association analyses helping to avoid spurious findings.
 That's why Evolink was developed based on the use of phylogeny.

-Tested on a flagella dataset with a large tree (with 1,948 leaves) and a gene family presence/absence matrix (containing 149,316 gene families), Evolink could give results in less than 5 minutes, demonstrating its capability of mining genotypes correlated to a phenotype on large-scale datasets.
+Evolink is able to outperform other similar tools in terms of accuracy and efficiency, being able to handle large datasets in just minutes.

 ## Installation
 ---
-To install Evolink is easy and you have three choices.
+To install Evolink is easy and you have two choices.

 ### Use Mamba
 To expereince a much faster installation:
 Please install [mamba](https://mamba.readthedocs.io/en/latest/installation.html) first.
-If you use Linux, install mamba is very easy:
+If you use Linux, installing mamba is very easy:
 `wget https://github.com/conda-forge/miniforge/releases/latest/download/Mambaforge-$(uname)-$(uname -m).sh`
 `bash Mambaforge-$(uname)-$(uname -m).sh`